chaitusolasa/Elk-stack/README.md

 deployment commands on it.

-And hurray it's done so wheneveru deploy a change
+And hurray it's done so whenever u deploy a change
-In git it will do this whole process without any manual intervention .
+In git it will do this whole process without any manual intervention and due to the inbuilt kubernetes feature if there is any error(as we have both liveness and readiness probes configured in our deployments and if they don't work) the deployment will be aborted and the old configuration will be used as is.

 Thank you :)